 Getting smart about security in smart systems

 Smart used to be something we called people or pets.
 It wasn’t a term one would use to describe one’s hairbrush.
 That is changing, of course, in an era of accelerating digital transformation.
 Now we have smart homes, smart cities, smart grids, smart refrigerators and, yes, even smart hairbrushes.
-What’s not so smart, though, is the way the security of these systems is often overlooked, and with new horizon technologies like 5G, these problems are set to grow exponentially.
+What’s not so smart, though, is the way the cybersecurity and cyber-kinetic security risks of these systems are often overlooked, and with new horizon technologies like 5G, these problems are set to grow exponentially.